 Hericium erinaceus, also known as satyr’s beard and bearded tooth fungus, grows on hard woods as a single body of dangling spines.
 It is usually found at sites with a long history of beech (Fagus sylvatica) presence where old, collapsing trees and large-diameter limbs are present.
 Lion's Mane was once reserved exclusively for the Chinese royal family, and is often used in modern Chinese vegetarian cuisine to replace pork or lamb.

 Grifola frondosa, or maitake mushroom, is commonly known among English speakers as hen of the woods or ram's head mushroom.
 Maitake is native to Japan and North America, and mainly grows in clumps at the base of trees; especially oak trees.
 The fruiting bodies appear as clusters of multiple curly or spoon-shaped caps.
-G.frondosa is a perennial fungus that often grows in the same place for a number of years in succession.
+Grifola frondosa is a perennial fungus that often grows in the same place for a number of years in succession.
 It occurs most prolifically in the northeastern regions of the United States, but has been found as far west as Idaho.
 In Japan, maitake can grow to more than 100 pounds.
 It is prized in traditional Chinese medicine for its ability to balance out body systems.
 Maitake extract has been shown to be rich in vitamins and minerals, including calcium, magnesium, potassium, and B vitamins.

 Wolfiporia extensa is a species in the family polyporaceae, and is a wood-decay fungus that is most prized for its sclerotium.
 The sclerotium, which is a mass of the fungus’ mycelium, resembles a small coconut and has been used in traditional Chinese medicine for centuries.
 It's used extensively in traditional Chinese medicine to calm the mind.
 Additionally, studies show that poria contains pachymic acid.

-Ganoderma lucidum, also known as Lingzhi, are soft, flat, and feature a red, kidney-shaped cap.
+Ganoderma lucidum, also known as Lingzhi or Red Reishi, are soft, flat, and feature a red, kidney-shaped cap.
 First used by the Han Dynasty, red reishi has been used for centuries in traditional Chinese medicine.
 It is one of the oldest mushrooms known to be used, with over 2,000 years of history.
 Hundreds of early Chinese texts refer to reishi as the "mushroom of immortality" or "elixir of life."
 The generic name Ganoderma derives from the Greek ganos γανος "brightness; sheen", hence "shining" and derma δερμα "skin".
 It lacks gills on its underside, and releases its spores through fine pores, leading to its morphological classification as a polypore.

 Tremella fuciformis is a tropical mushroom that grows on hardwoods after a storm.
 White jelly mushrooms appear as translucent white fungus and is one of the most popular mushrooms used in Chinese medicine and cuisine.
 It is widespread, especially in the tropics, where it can be found on the dead branches of broadleaf trees.
 Tremella fuciformis was first described in 1856 by English mycologist Miles Joseph Berkeley, based on collections made in Brazil by the botanist and explorer Richard Spruce.
-Research shows that the fungi may support a healthy cholesterol and have anti-aging properties.

 With their use spanning thousands of years, and the recent scientific push to understand the compounds in them that give their varied effects, it's no surprise mushroom extracts are a big part of many people's supplement regimen.
 Nootropics Depot offers a wide range of mushroom extracts, in powder and capsules, including two sample packs.
 If you’re a beginner, consider the common sample pack (featuring cordyceps, lion’s mane, red reishi, and maitake) or the uncommon sample pack (featuring chaga, black hoof, poria, turkey tail, and white jelly) to figure out what works best for you.